 Though founded by immigrants from Russia, Ukraine and Belarus, the parish membership is ethnically diverse including a large contingent of Georgians and Romanians, and nearly 35 percent of our members are adult converts to the Orthodox faith.

-A Church School for children ages 3 and over is held every Sunday from 11:15 pm to 12:15 pm from September to June.
+Ministry activities for children ages 3 and over, and youth is held every Sunday from 11:15 pm to 12:15 pm from September to June.
 From time to time there are talks and classes on some aspect of Christianity.
 The Andronoff Library has a good collection of texts on Orthodox Christianity.
 A Book and Icon Shop carries a large array of study and prayer guides, icons and crosses.
 Throughout the year we work with various Orthodox churches and institutions in the city on joint charitable and missionary activities.
 A parish newsletter The Semandron–A Call to Prayer contains sermons, parish news, spiritual reading and articles on Orthodox faith and life.

 [with a few minor corrections]